All Episodes

 I myself have played golf with Boehner.

-Boehner is a six handicapped, six or seven, he's a good golfer.
+Boehner is a six-handicap, six or seven.

-But that aside, President calls you, says, let's go play golf.
+But that aside, president calls you, says, let's go play golf.

-It's you're the speaker of the House.
+You're the speaker of the house.

-It's um it's tough to say no, because then the media is gonna take you over to Coles, refusing to be civil, refusing to help get together with the president, solve the nation's problems, blah blah that's gonna happen in the golf course.
+It's tough to say no because then the media is going to take you over to calls, refusing to be civil, refusing to help get together with the president, solve the nation's problems, blah, blah, blah.

 But I think it's just a matter of respect, too.